GraphBLAS/python-suitesparse-graphblas/README.md

 [python-graphblas](https://github.com/python-graphblas/python-graphblas).

-## Installation via pre-built wheels
+## Installation from pre-built wheels
-Pre-built wheels for common platforms are available via PyPI and conda.
+Pre-built wheels for common platforms are available from PyPI and conda.
 These bundle a compiled copy of SuiteSparse:GraphBLAS.

 ```bash
 pip install suitesparse-graphblas